dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 need.
 Love gives you hope, gives you peace or at least helps you forget.

+# Affinity/Aversion, Desire/Fear, Hope/Dread, Faith/Despair, Good/Evil

+- Jolt and social physics (love/fear/etc)

+Redefine love/hate as affinity/aversion.
+It’s also important to clarify/delineate these “forces” as emerging from within an entities subjective experience, with the possibility of aggregate dynamics (e.g. an individual adapting to its perception of group affinities, which is more efficient, given complexity/availability of information).

+When do love/hate, desire/fear, dread/hope, despair/faith(?),
+good/evil take precedence in motivating behavior?

+- Desire moves(?) when one is lacking in the object(s) of desire, specifically (or generally, when there is a general feeling that the current position does not guarantee objects of desire)
+- Fear moves when one feels they are lacking in security from the object(s) of fear, which may not be known.
+- Hope moves when the objects of fear (or insecurity) have not established themselves with certainty, whereas dread replaces hope once the subject feels sealed in with certainty.
+- When the certainty of the imposition of objects of fear/insecurity extinguish the possibility of hope, despair manifests.
+The antidote to despair is faith, particularly in some higher power, whether it is human or supernatural.
+Faith may not be rational, but neither is allowing belief or circumstances to mire one in despair.
+- Without desire or fear, one may disentangle themselves from their current circumstance.
+By detaching from identity, one may further prevent externally imposed fear/desire from allowing those with power to predict the outcomes of their exertion of power.
+- A distinction between love/hate operating between subject/subject(as
+  object) and subject/object is needed.
+- Fear/desire are like the subject’s laplacian of objects of love/hate (or affinity)

+- basis: a field of love/hate
+  - gradient(?) yields: desire/fear
+  - norm of the hessian: hope/dread (but these are defined in opposite
+    terms: hope is reasoning about the likelihood of possibilities still yet unknown, whereas dread concerns the nigh-certainty of zero possibilities; there are connections to "almost certain" and "almost never")
+  - need to more clearly delineate the relationships between objects/subjects via these fields
+    - to answer questions such as: "what is fear of the unknown and what is love of the unknown?"
+  - a generalized notion of "valence" similar to that in electrochemistry, but generalized for the fields in social physics (which permit varying multi-polarity don't necessarily preserve equilibrium)
+    - in other words, by analogy the valence would be in the field, not the "electron configuration" of particles

+- the relationship between fear and the opposites of both hope and despair.
+  - how, regardless of the truth, views on life/death

 - TODO: clarify machiavellian definitions of love and fear.
+  - i.e. what do
   - they are not opposites, but how they differ from each other needs clarification. comparison of love and fear requires dilineating the types of subjects and objects of each.